 These coping mechanisms might have served a purpose in the short term, but they can hinder your healing in the long run.
 As you move forward, it’s important to develop healthier coping mechanisms for emotional abuse.

-What are the Six Stages of Emotional Abuse?
+What are the Nine Stages of Emotional Abuse & Healing?

 Healing from emotional abuse is a journey, not a destination.
 There’s no set timeline, and everyone heals at their own pace.